Ritchie Valens: Personal life

 Valens was in a relationship with Donna Ludwig, his high school sweetheart, from 1957 until his death.
-Ludwig's parents disapproved of her dating a Hispanic man.
+Ludwig's parents disapproved of her dating a Hispanic boy.
 Valens's song "Donna" was written for her.
-Their relationship became strained due to Valens's increasing popularity and touring.
-After his death, Ludwig attended his funeral.
+Their relationship became strained due to Valens' increasing popularity and touring.
+After his death, Elvis Presley had one of his bodyguards arrange a date with Ludwig so that he could know all about Valens.
 In 1987, she attended the premiere of La Bamba, a biopic featuring the life and career of Valens.